 What are the best action movies you can watch right now?
-Across multiple streaming services, there’s plenty to choose from, from blockbusters to B-movies.
+Across multiple streaming services, there are plenty of adventure movies and thriller movies to choose from.
 Maybe you want hard-hitting fist-fights, or high-octane stunts, or a little escapist fantasy for your family movie night.
 In order to save you from spending half your viewing time trying to pick something, we’ve listed the top choices on a range of platforms, allowing you to sit back, relax, and enjoy the explosions.

 We’ve got beloved staples, modern sequels, quasi-reboots, alien invasions, super-soldiers, and even a festive treat, though there’s not much decking of the halls to be found here.
 The set-pieces are elaborate, the romances fleeting, and the heroes ruggedly handsome.

 Some may baulk at what we’ve excluded, but hard choices had to be made while writing this list.
-These are the best of the best, the cream of the crop, the absolute elite in action cinema.
+These are the best action movies, the cream of the crop, the absolute elite in thrillride cinema.
 Well, some are just personal favourites we think you’re very likely to enjoy.
-But that’s enough rambling, here’s our list:
+But that’s enough rambling, let’s get down to business.

 What are the best action movies ever?